madanimoutaa/ros2_documentation/source/Installation/Rolling.rst

 Binary packages
 ---------------

-We provide ROS 2 binary packages for the following platforms:
+We currently provide ROS 2 binary packages for the following platforms:

 * Linux (Ubuntu Focal(20.04))